-- Two water ponds were dug in which many species of fish are going to be raised. - A plot of 34m x 75m land was heightened on which three chicken shelters were built. - One duck shelter was also constructed on a plot of farmland. - A plot of farmland was kept as a vegetable garden on which some kinds of organic vegetables were grown. - Two roads in the farm that would make the transportation and travelling much easier were built. - Two small farmhouses where community workers from other areas stay and look after animals were built. - More than two hectares of farmland were ploughed and prepared for annual rice cultivation that serve daily food for community children. - Various types of fruit trees were planted in concrete culverts; - One concrete storage in which materials and equipment are kept and one vegetable seed nursery shelter under which vegetable seeds are grown were built. - A small plot of land in front of and around a fish pond was heightened with excavated soil to be prepared for future restaurant and cottage construction. - One compost production tank to store the natural compost for future used in the farm near chicken shelters was made. - Electric and water systems were organized for irrigation and one underground well was dug to get water for daily use in the farm as well. - Four water tanks annexed to roof gutters were installed to get the rain for daily use by community workers for washing, drinking and animals. - 60 sperm chicken cages were also installed to interbreed chicken and to get chicken eggs for sale and daily food. - A stretch of granite road lying from village to the farm was renovated by resurfacing it with more granite. - Two metal water containers with capacity of 5,000 litres each were installed to store water for general irrigation in the farm. - Two concrete supports constructed to bear the weight of water containers; - The area prepared for flower garden, swimming pool, child playground, tour shelter and restaurant were filled up with excavated soil. - 500 young forest trees were planted around water pond and along the road of the farmland. - A stretch of 15m bridge above the water pond was constructed and a plot of land was prepared for gardening. - A stretch of canal in the farmland was dug in the purpose of entertaining tourists, raising fish and getting water for irrigation.
+- Two water ponds were dug in which many species of fish are going to be raised. - A plot of 34m x 75m land was heightened on which three chicken shelters were built. - One duck shelter was also constructed on a plot of farmland. - A plot of farmland was kept as a vegetable garden on which some kinds of organic vegetables were grown. - Two roads in the farm that would make the transportation and travelling much easier were huilt - Two small farmhouses where community workers from other areas stay and look after animals were built. - More than two hectares of farmland were ploughed and prepared for annual rice cultivation that serve daily food for community children. - Various types of fruit trees were planted in concrete culverts; - One concrete storage in which materials and equipment are kept and one vegetable seed nursery shelter under which vegetable seeds are grown were built.

-- A plot of farmland on which shacks will be built and around them rice will be grown to improve the natural view was bought. - Both fruit and forest trees in the farmland were purchased and planted. - The vegetable garden was improved by filling it with excavated soil. - Decorative, rare species of animals to be stored in the animal farm that will be displayed to tourists were bought. - 2-horsepower solar water pumps in the farmland for irrigation were installed.
+- A small plot of land in front of and around a fish pond was heightened with excavated soil to be prepared for future restaurant and cottage construction. - One compost production tank to store the natural compost for future used in the farm near chicken shelters was made. - Electric and water systems were organized for irrigation and one underground well was dug to get water for daily use in the farm as well. - Four water tanks annexed to roof gutters were installed to get the rain for daily use by community workers for washing, drinking and animals. - 60 sperm chicken cages were also installed to interbreed chicken and to get chicken eggs for sale and daily food. - A stretch of granite road lying from village to the farm was renovated by resurfacing it with more granite. - Two metal water containers with capacity of 5,000 litres each were installed to store water for general irrigation in the farm. - Two concrete supports constructed to bear the weight of water containers; - The area prepared for flower garden, swimming pool, child playground, tour shelter and restaurant were filled up with excavated soil. - 1,217 young forest trees were planted around water pond and along the road of the farmland. - A stretch of 15m bridge above the water pond was constructed and a plot of land was prepared for gardening. - A stretch of canal in the farmland was dug in the purpose of entertaining tourists, raising fish and getting water for irrigation. - A plot of farmland on which shacks will be built and around them rice will be grown to improve the natural view was bought. - Both fruit and forest trees in the farmland were purchased and planted. - The vegetable garden was improved by filling it with excavated soil. - Decorative, rare species of animals to be stored in the animal farm that will be displayed to tourists were bought. - 2-horsepower solar water pumps in the farmland for irrigation were installed. - A stretch of e-co brick wall fence with total size of 197m in length and 2m in height to protect the farmland was built. - Three stretches of streets around the forest tree field and across the rice fields were made that could facilitate travel and transportation. - A plot of flower garden was prepared in which two shelters were built and three small fish ponds were dug.